 As always, recreation passes will be honored for entrance fees.
 Senior and Access passes still provide a discount on camping.

 Capacity and Reservations

 There is not a dump station located within the campground.
-Nearby dump stations are located at Duck Creek on Highway 14 ($5 fee) and a free dump station at Panguitch on Highway 143.
-The nearest local store is located in Brian Head (eight miles north of the campground).
-Brian Head also has WiFi access, several small restaurants, and a gas pump (credit card only).
+Nearby dump stations are located at Duck Creek on Highway 14, and a free dump station at Panguitch on Highway 143, and KOA, in Cedar City.

 Quiet hours are from 10:00 p.m. to 6:00 a.m.
 Generators and audio devices are not permitted during these times.